Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 35-40, 50, 56-57, and 60-69 are rejected under 35 U.S.C.
+Claims 35-40, 50, 56-57, and 60-73 are rejected under 35 U.S.C.
 103 as being unpatentable over WO 01/39815 A2 to Szoka (IDS filed 12/5/2024) in view of Stefanick (ACS Nano, 2013 IDS filed 8/1/2024) in further view of Takayama (Am J Cardiol, 2016).
-Szoka teaches a method of treating a method comprises: a nanocarrier delivery system is administered to a subject in need thereof comprising liposome nanocarrier delivery system (a medicament comprising the nanocarrier delivery system and pharmaceutically acceptable carriers; a diagnostic preparation characterized in that the diagnostic preparation comprises the nanocarrier delivery system) comprising an agent for the treatment of disease (abstract) characterized in that the surface of the nanocarrier is partially modified by a targeting ligand, and the targeting ligand is a ligand capable of specifically binding to an activated CD44 molecule (page 7, lines 8-17; page 8, lines 6-27; page 12, line 13).
+Szoka teaches a method of treating comprises: a nanocarrier delivery system is administered to a subject in need thereof comprising liposome nanocarrier delivery system (a medicament comprising the nanocarrier delivery system and pharmaceutically acceptable carriers; a diagnostic preparation characterized in that the diagnostic preparation comprises the nanocarrier delivery system) comprising an agent for the treatment of disease (abstract) characterized in that the surface of the nanocarrier is partially modified by a targeting ligand, and the targeting ligand is a ligand capable of specifically binding to an activated CD44 molecule (page 7, lines 8-17; page 8, lines 6-27; page 12, line 13).
 The system may comprise 125I (an iodine-based nanoscale contrast agent) page 16, line 25) or MRI contrast agent (an MRI tracer; MRI contrast agents work by longitudinal relaxation, transverse relaxation, or a combination thereof (page 4, lines 26-27).
 The liposomes may be small unilamellar, large unilammellar, or multi-lamellar vesciles (page 7, lines 15-17).
 The substance may be a regulator of CD44 (a CD44 activator) (page 6, lines 4-20).
 The targeting ligand may be hyaluronic acid (page 5, line 4).
 The hyaluronic acid may have a molecular weight of less than about 5,000 (less than 5Kda) (page 7, lines 8-12).
 The substance may be a drug or polypeptide (page 3, line 32; page 21, lines 28-32).
 The liposome nanocarrier delivery system may comprise a hyaluronan ligand with an affinity for CD44 receptors (abstract).
 The system may comprise anti-inflammatory agents (an active pharmaceutical ingredient for treating vulnerable plaques) (page 8, lines 25-27).
 The system may be a diagnostic preparation (page 3, lines 32-33).
 The system is part of a medicament comprising water (a pharmaceutically acceptable carrier) (page 3, lines 32-33; page 24, lines 19-29).
 The composition may comprise PEG (page 23, lines 4-32).

 Szoka fails to teach treatment of one of the diseases enumerated in the claims, and further fails to teach incorporating hyaluronic acid or an active pharmaceutical ingredient enumerated in the present claims.
 Szoka further fails to teach a molecular weight of hyaluronic acid in the range of 2-20 kDa (claim 45) or 2-10 KDA (claim 60).
 Szoka further fails to teach “wherein the surface comprises PEG.”

-Takayama teaches that rosuvastatin is a well established therapeutic agent for treating vulnerable plaques (Title; Abstract; pages 1207-1209).
+Takayama teaches that rosuvastatin is a well-established therapeutic agent for treating vulnerable plaques (Title; Abstract; pages 1207-1209).

 Sefanick teaches that modifying the surface of liposomal delivery vehicles with PEG provides the advantage of imparting stealth to the particles for longer circulation times and to act as a linker connecting targeting ligands to the particle (abstract; page 2936, left column, first paragraph).